 A review of Euclidean Geometry is followed by a wider view of geometry.
-Topics may include hyperbolic geometry, finite geometries and other metric geometries other than Euclidean.
+Topics may include hyperbolic geometry, finite geometries and metric geometries other than

-Prerequisites: MATH1400 or 2510; or Instructor's permission.
-Offered: Alternate years studied.
-Prerequisites: MATH2520 (a grade of C or better).
-Students need to verify they have the prerequisites the first day of class.
+Euclidean.
+Prerequisites: MATH1400 or 2510; or instructor's permission.
+Offered: Alternate years.

 MATH3530.
 Vector Calculus (3)